ZHaskell/docs/Z-Data/Array.md

 ---
 layout: default
 parent: Z-Data
-title: Vector and Array
+title: Array
 nav_order: 1
 ---

-# Array
+# Array in Haskell

 Unlike the ubiquitous linked list type `[a]`.
 In Haskell arrays doesn't have any built-in syntax support, or any other special compiler support expects some built-in primitive functions, which can be found in [ghc-prim](http://hackage.haskell.org/package/ghc-prim/docs/GHC-Prim.html):